 You could put your NAP (and the NAPs for any other campuses) in the footer of your website, so it’s always easy for users to find it.
 If the NAP isn’t consistent across the website, GMB and other sites on the internet, then Google can get confused, which will harm your position in the search results.

-Our FREE eBook will help you completely optimise your Google My Business listing and give potential customers an inside look at your business.
+Our FREE eBook will help you completely optimise your Google Business Profile listing and give potential customers an inside look at your business.
 From review ratings to opening hours, we have it all covered!

 Sign up to our mailing list to receive your eBook today